Man armed with five guns and body armor arrested inside Atlanta grocery store, police said

 Officers found at least five firearms in Marley’s possession, including two long guns and three pistols, police said.
 They also found body armor, ammunition and a knife, according to a police photo of the weapons, WSB-TV reported.

-While police said they have yet to determine why Marley allegedly brought the large arsenal into a grocery store, the incident raised public alarm after the deadly shooting this week at a grocery store in Boulder, Colo., where police said a 21-year-old gunman armed with an AR-15-style pistol killed ten people, including a police officer.
-That incident came just one week after a 21-year-old man shot and killed eight people, including six Asian women, at three Atlanta-area spas.
+While police said they have yet to determine why Marley allegedly brought the large arsenal into a grocery store, the incident raised public alarm after the deadly shooting this week at a grocery store in Boulder, Colo., where police said a 21-year-old gunman armed with an AR-15-style pistol killed 10 people, including a police officer.
+That incident came just one week after a man shot and killed eight people, including six Asian women, at three Atlanta-area spas.

 The shootings have renewed calls for stronger gun control measures, as well as arguments against implementing new regulations to restrict access to firearms in the United States.
 President Biden called for tightening restrictions on Tuesday, including a ban on assault weapons and high-capacity ammunition magazines and stricter background checks.
 Democrats have largely backed those suggestions.